Star Wars Jedi: Battle Scars

-Star Wars Jedi: Battle Scars is a 2023 Star Wars novel written by Sam Maggs and published on March 7, 2023, by Random House Worlds.
+Star Wars Jedi: Battle Scars is a Star Wars novel written by Sam Maggs and published on March 7, 2023, by Random House Worlds.
+A tie-in and prequel to the video game Star Wars Jedi: Survivor, it follows Cal Kestis and the Stinger Mantis crew during the five years between the events of Star Wars Jedi: Fallen Order and Survivor.

 Summary

 Set between 14 BBY and 11 BBY, (Note: BBY, or Before the Battle of Yavin, is a dating system used in Star Wars to indicate timeline years.
 For reference, Episode III – Revenge of the Sith takes place in 19 BBY while Episode IV – A New Hope takes place in 0 BBY.
 Star Wars Jedi: Fallen Order is set in 14 BBY.)
 Star Wars Jedi: Battle Scars tells the story of Jedi Knight Cal Kestis and the crew of the Stinger Mantis in the five years between the video games Star Wars Jedi: Fallen Order (2019) and Star Wars Jedi: Survivor (2023).
-Cal, Nightsister Merrin, Cere Junda and Greez Dritus infiltrate a base belonging to the Haxion Brood crime syndicate built on a remote meteorite.
-Their mission goes awry and in their escape, they encounter Fret, a former Stormtrooper that has defected from the Empire, who seeks to help the crew in their fight against the Empire.
-The crew travel with Fret to Hosnian Prime to meet with a wealthy entrepreneur who wants to hire the crew to do a job that could aid in the fight against the Empire.
-They must gain access to the schematics of the Shroud, a powerful piece of Imperial cloaking technology, that is also being sought by the Inquisitor Fifth Brother.
+Cal, Merrin, Cere Junda, and Greez Dritus infiltrate a base belonging to the Haxion Brood crime syndicate built on a remote meteorite.
+Their mission goes awry and, during their escape, they encounter Fret, a former stormtrooper who has defected from the Empire and seeks to fight against it.
+The crew travel with Fret to Hosnian Prime to meet a wealthy entrepreneur who hires them for a job that could aid in the fight against the Empire.
+They must gain access to the schematics of the Shroud, a piece of Imperial cloaking technology, which is also being sought by the Inquisitor Fifth Brother.
 The Empire gaining access to the Shroud could allow it to wipe out any rebellions or insurgencies.

 It is revealed that Fret is not a former Imperial, but a current Imperial, and that the schematics of the Shroud do not physically exist.
 Rather, the Mantis crew are actually being tasked with finding Irei, the inventor of the Shroud whose mind contains the schematics and who is a former lover of Fret.

 Development

 After playing Fallen Order when it was released in November 2019, author Sam Maggs publicly stated that she wanted to write a Merrin story.
-Merrin's small amount of story time in Fallen Order left Maggs "chomping [sic] at the bit for more from her".
+Merrin's small amount of screen time in the game left Maggs "chomping [sic] at the bit for more from her".